 A classic American road trip that should be put on your bucket list this second is Niagara Falls.
-Roughly six hours from Cincinnati, OH can leave you in another country viewing the spectacular falls.
+We opted to take on a road trip to Niagara Falls and Toronto from Cincinnati Roughly six hours from Cincinnati, OH can leave you in another country viewing the spectacular falls.
 So put in that vacation request, dust off the suitcases and prepare to navigate like a boss.

 After hours of internet research, multiple interviews, and lots and lots of pinteresting we had our itinerary set and hit the road.
 Our first stop up I-71 was none other than a classic American road trip icon, McDonald’s.
 However, this particular McDonald’s is home to a charmingly horrific effigy.
 Just take the Sunbury exit and prepare your selfie stick for the visual feast of a bigger than life Ronald and friends.